mwangdakota/pages-uswds-jekyll/pages/adcom.md

 <h1>Members of the SBIR/STTR Subcommittee of the Directorate for Engineering Advisory Committee</h1>

 <p class="text-medium" markdown="1">
-The SBIR/STTR Advisory Subcommittee is a team of nationally recognized leaders from academia, industry, the investment community, and public organizations.
+The SBIR/STTR Subcommittee is a team of nationally recognized leaders from academia, industry, the investment community, and public organizations.
 Members guide NSF’s SBIR/STTR program on emerging industries and the evolution of the deep-technology startup community, participating in strategic initiatives to support the NSF’s mission of accelerating the growth of the nation’s innovation ecosystem.
 </p>

 </div>